Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/06-dijkstras-vs-negative-graphs.md

 ![Dijkstra vs.Negative Graph-1](images/negative-1.png)

 Step 0.
 We start with a weighted graph.
 Notice that the weight on the edge connecting B to C is -100.
-The graph is directed however this is arbitrary.
+The graph is directed.
+However, this is arbitrary.

 ![Dijkstra vs.Negative Graph-2](images/negative-2.png)